-Pinterest is certainly buzzing with pins galore, and we teachers are spending our free time scanning those pins for the perfect classroom look, those unit ideas that will be a slam dunk for our kids (and Principal’s observation time), and organizational tips to make our lives easier.
+Pinterest is certainly buzzing with pins galore, and we teachers are spending our free time scanning those pins for the perfect classroom decor for back to school prep.
+We’re searching for those unit ideas that will be a slam dunk for our kids, and organizational tips to make our lives easier.

 Guided Reading Organization

-Pin number two from Mr. Greg at Kindergarten Smorgasboard would have been very helpful to me last year.
+Another idea for organization comes from Mr. Greg at Kindergarten Smorgasboard would have been very helpful to me last year.
 I had a very small room last year, and during small group instruction, those students not meeting with me used some of the time for reading to self.
 By using this bath mat idea, they could take the rug with them to find their own quiet corner for reading.
-Stores like Ollies and Big Lots offer cheap bathmats, and I am hoping I can find them in animal print.
-When I do, I will certainly include the pictures in my classroom set up post.
-Thanks, Mr. Greg for this wonderful idea!
+Stores like Ollies and Big Lots offer cheap bathmats.

-Another decorating idea I loved was pin #3.
-I am a reading specialist, so encouraging reading is crucial to my students’ success.
-I loved this reading tree which can be incorporated into many themed classrooms.
-I am going with a Wild about Reading theme…animal print, animals, and definitely plant life.
-I plan to put this reading tree in my reading nook for my students to recommend books to each other.
-I am hoping the recommendations will stimulate more discussion about reading between the children too.
+Next, I’ll share a decorating idea I love is this tree.
+As a reading specialist, so encouraging reading is crucial to my students’ success.
+This reading tree can be incorporated into many themed classrooms.
+I am going with a Wild about Reading theme.
+This reading tree will go in my reading nook for my students to recommend books to each other.
+I am hoping it will create book discussions between the children.

-This next pin is something I’d like to make to help my students manage their volume.
+In addition to the previous idea, this pin will help my students manage their volume.
 When I’m working with students one-on-one or in a small group, there is a group of students working on their own.
 It’s so easy for the volume to creep up.
 This Voice-O-Meter is a gentle reminder to respect your classmates who are working with the teacher.
 From Create Art with Me

 Guided Reading Support

-Do your children seem to always have questions or stories to tell you?
+Since kids ALWAYS have questions, but we ALWAYS have limited time, this pin might help.
 The time to answer questions and listen to stories can sometimes intrude into that valuable instructional time.
-For questions/comments that can wait, this parking lot idea would be extremely helpful.
-If you don’t want to use sticky notes, perhaps using a collection of picture frames (with decorative paper) and dry erase pens would work too.
-You can add magnets to the back to hang on extra chalkboard space.
+For questions and comments that can wait, this parking lot idea would be extremely helpful.
+You can add magnets to the back to hang it on your chalkboard.
 Thanks Math Coach’s Corner

-Idea #7 is another classroom management idea.
-I love this for a quick check for understanding.
-Often times, we’re teaching away and thinking that our students are onboard, but then, you check the quizzes and “Surprise!”…they did not get it.
-As you are teaching, this strategy might take the guesswork out of whether your students are onboard.
+Because checking for understanding is an important part of each lessons, I love this Fist to Five Check poster.
+Often, we’re teaching away and thinking that our students are onboard.
+Then, you check the quizzes and learn they did not get it.
+With this strategy might. you can take the guesswork out.
 Author Unknown

 Whether these neat chairs end up in your classroom or in your child’s bedroom, the idea is precious!
 What a great way to reuse old tires in a really cozy way.
 This is a DIY that won’t happen this year, but I still love them!
 Thanks, Itsy Bits and Pieces!

-My final pin celebrates the sweet children that will be entering our classrooms soon.
+Finally, I’ll share this pin you can use to celebrate the sweet children that will be entering our classrooms soon.
 I think this wall display is perfect for open house night and a great way to begin the school year.
 It’d be fun to repeat it at the end of the year for comparison on how your students grow during the time you’re together.